Dr Andy Baker – Managing Director

 Tim also has experience in strategy development, having helped to develop the Nuclear Decommissioning Authority (NDA) Value Framework and co-authored the NDA’s Integrated Impact Assessment for their 2021 Strategy.

-Amy Jukes – Senior Consultant
+Amy Jukes – Principal Consultant

 Amy’s main interests are radiological assessment and radiological protection, and she applies her skills and knowledge in these fields on projects for a variety of clients within the nuclear sector.
 Since joining Eden, Amy has carried out work on a variety of projects for the Nuclear Decommissioning Authority (NDA), including work on waste encapsulation, near-surface disposal, the Groundwater Daughter Directive and problematic wastes.
 She also updated Volumes 1 and 3 of the Integrated Impact Assessment of NDA’s Strategy IV.
 Amy has provided support to a variety of projects for LLW Repository Ltd’s Environmental Safety Case (ESC) Team, including carrying out a Periodic Review of the ESC, authoring a report analysing the impact of data and modelling assumption changes on radiological assessment results, and co-authoring the Engineering Development Plan.
 In support of a permit application for a new nuclear power station, Amy project managed and performed work to update a radiological impact assessment and non-human biota impact report.
 Amy has provided significant support on Eden NE projects focussed on Near-Surface Disposal and has supported major work for LLW Repository Ltd, and this has provided her with an excellent understanding of the UK’s Radioactive Waste Inventory (RWI).